My Quiet Kitchen

 • Use fresh ingredients.
 This isn't the time to use that dried up old knob of ginger that's been hanging out on the countertop for weeks.
 Trust me, I did that once.

-• Use a microplane to zest fresh ginger root before putting it in the blender.
-And if you're not using a blender to make the dressing, you can zest the clove of garlic with the microplane, too.
+• Use a microplane to grate the fresh ginger root before adding it to the blender.
+And if you're not using a blender to make the dressing, you can grate the clove of garlic with the microplane, too.

 • Measure accurately.
 With strong flavors like lemon, ginger, and turmeric, eyeballing it is risky.
 So go ahead and use your measuring spoons and cups for this one!